 Hi Aunt Vadge,

-This calendar is my period since the start of August until today, (9 October).
-I’m on a pill called Norgeston as of the 4th of July until now, and I’m getting two periods most months.
+I’ve been bleeding on and off from the start of August until now (9 October).
+I’m on a pill called Norgeston, which I started on 4 July, and I’m getting two periods most months.
+Help!

 Sincerely,